 Nathifa is a proud alumna of Medgar Evers College, where she currently teaches within the Public Administration department.
 She has also earned her MPA as a National Urban Fellow at Baruch College.

 Natalia Diaz is the Director of Programs for the Young Men's Initiative.
 Natalia has been with the Young Men's Initiative team since June 2015.
 Natalia is currently responsible for overseeing the investments YMI is making in education programming and supporting the development of new programs and initiatives.
 She previously served as the Strategic Partnerships Coordinator.

 Prior to joining YMI, Natalia was the NY Organizing Manager for Young Invincibles where she served as a Navigator in New York's Hudson Valley and served as Junior Board Co-President for St. Christopher's Inc. in Dobbs Ferry, NY.
 Natalia holds a B.S. in Business Administration from the College of Mount Saint Vincent and an M.P.A. from Pace University.

-Jahvaris Fulton is a Special Assistant for the NYC Young Men's Initiative (YMI).
+Jahvaris Fulton currently serves as Program Analyst for the NYC Young Men's Initiative (YMI).
 In this role, he assists YMI's efforts with both public and private agencies to create opportunities for young people of color, specifically in the areas of juvenile justice, health, education, and employment.
 Mr. Fulton also contributes to YMI's community engagement strategies, identifying opportunities and platforms to better engage young people of color in YMI's programming.

 Prior to joining YMI, he was a congressional intern in the Office of Frederica S. Wilson, serving three consecutive summers in both her district and DC office.
 Mr. Fulton is a graduate of Florida International University with a B.S. in Information Technology.